 Slow page speed frustrates mobile users and increases bounce rates.
 Faster mobile pages improve user experience, engagement, and search rankings.

-6. Is responsive design enough for a good mobile experience?
+6. Is responsive design enough for good mobile traffic?

 Responsive design helps, but it is not enough on its own.
-Mobile experience also depends on readability, navigation, page speed, and touch-friendly elements.
+Mobile traffic also depends on readability, navigation, page speed, and touch-friendly elements.

 7. Why do mobile users leave websites faster?